 Our share ownership limits could delay, defer or prevent a transaction or a change in our control that might involve a premium price for holders of our common shares or might otherwise be in the best interests of our shareholders.

 Stock Exchange Listing

-Our common shares have been approved for listing on the NYSE, subject to official notice of issuance, under the symbol "RLJ."
+Our common shares are listed on the NYSE under the symbol "RLJ."

 Transfer Agent and Registrar